tzlaine/small_wg1_papers/P2729_unicode_2_normalization.md

 Now, forget about the "ä" I just gave as an example.
 Let's say that I want to insert a single code point, "¨̈" (U+0308 Combining Diaeresis) into NFC text.
 Let's also say that the insertion position is right after a letter "o".
-If I do the insertion and then walk away, I would have broken the NFC normaliztion, because "o" followed by "¨" is supposed to combine to form "ö" (U+00F6 Latin Small Letter O with Diaeresis).
+If I do the insertion and then walk away, I would have broken the NFC normalization, because "o" followed by "¨" is supposed to combine to form "ö" (U+00F6 Latin Small Letter O with Diaeresis).